Akhila99/AgroBot-SheHacks-DecisionTree/README.md

 3)	Unzip the code folder and run the gui.py file
 Use the following command to run the gui file: python gui.py
+4) Refer Translations for the bot file for reference translations that can be used for querying through the bot.

 # Techstack used:
 1)	Tkinter- frontend of the bot